ptia/Quadricottero/README.md

 * EEPROM saved PID constants
 * Time-saving, interrupt-driven radio reading
 * Some basic safety features
+* Android client (beta)

-I wrote most of the code by myself, but I used external libraries for interfacing with the MPU-6050 and wrote my own library for RX based on PCint Library.
+I personally wrote most of the code, but I used external libraries to interface with the MPU-6050 and wrote my own library for interrupt-driven pulseIn (used to read radio signal) based on PCint Library.
 The PID library used is from this awesome quadcopter flight controller: https://github.com/baselsw/BlueCopter

+The Android client is, up to now, nothing more than a bluetooth terminal, but I am focusing on its development.
+This is its to-do list:
+* Log save in .txt files
+* Better incoming log data represention, e.g. graphics
+* Better settings manager graphical representation, e.g. charts for PID values
+* Mobile, bluetooth-driven control of the quadcopter

+The code is mainly written by me, but it is based on this stackoverflow answer: http://stackoverflow.com/questions/10327506/android-arduino-bluetooth-data-transfer